 7. Remain present and engaged in conversations

 Remain present and actively engaged in the conversation, whether it’s in person or on the phone.
-Remove distractions and be open and honest, both in listening and communicating back to the agency.
-If you are demostrating that you are making the project a priority, the agency will too.
+Remove distractions and be open and honest, both in listening and communicating with the agency.
+If you are demonstrating that you are making the project a priority, the agency will too.
 Direct and honest feedback is the best way to communicate.

 8. Give accurate and achievable deadlines

 In order to do the best work possible, the agency needs deadlines that can be met while maintaining internal agency processes that are in the place to ensure the best product from the agency.
 There are times when rushing something is unavoidable, but with proper planning and preparation, clients should be able to provide the agency with the time necessary to develop great work.
 Rush deadlines should be the exception, not the rule.

 What are you looking to accomplish?
 Are we driving traffic to a website or event?
 If not, what is it you want to happen?
 This is very important information to provide when it comes to creating a campaign that is not only creative, but also effectively meets your needs and produces the results you were expecting.

 10. Be clear on what not to include